Grade Appeals, All Students

 Two faculty members from the department/school where the course resides.
 If two faculty members from the department cannot be found, faculty from other academic units within the college/department/school may be appointed;

 Two faculty members from an academic unit outside the department in which the course resides.
 These faculty members may come from the same college/school or a different college/department/school where the course resides;

 An Associated Students of Northern Arizona University (ASNAU) senator, or designee, for undergraduate students or a Graduate Student Government (GSG) representative, or designee, representing the college/school involved with the appeal.
 If this individual is not available, the Chair of this Committee may appoint another student to fulfill this role.

 A representative of the Office of the Provost, in an advisory (non-voting) capacity.

 All members of the Dean’s ad hoc committee must be present in-person or via electronic means during the hearing.
-All parties involved with the previous review steps (designated administrator, student, and/or instructor) will be present during the fact-finding portion and may bring a silent observer, providing the chair of the committee is notified of their presence no less than two (2) business days prior to the hearing.
+All parties involved with the previous review steps (designated administrator, student, and/or instructor) will also attend the fact-finding portion, either in person or via electronic means.
+Those parties may bring a silent observer, providing the chair of the committee is notified of their presence no less than two (2) business days prior to the hearing.

 Hearing Procedures: Fact-Finding Portion

 Presentation of information by student, summarizing Statement of Issues.